 Fast forward years later, with a career, married and children this formula became my role as problem solver, leader, good listener, helper and creative-go-getter.

 As a mom, wife, counselor, community leader and missionary not only did it come in handy but I was applauded, recognized in my jobs, received awards and loved by many.

 But this formula was turning me into an exhausted woman, angry mom, unsatisfied wife and disappointed Christian and I couldn’t see it.
 The blindfold came off one cold January when I began to unravel.
 It actually started before then but this is when I felt the first of many jolts.

 We had entered the new year with some struggles but nothing that was out of the ordinary.
 Little did I know the journey God had in mind for me and my family as I learned to lean into His everlasting love.

 To fall apart and come to a point of brokenness required more faith from me than to continue in the path I was on.

 So the unraveling began…

-The worst part for a doer and fixer personality is when we can’t keep it all together.
-When we can’t work towards something.
-When we can’t make it all better.
+The worst part for a doer and fixer personality is NOT to be able to keep it all together.
+It’s frightening when we can’t work towards something.
+It’s absolutely the most vulnerable place to be when we realize we can’t make it all better.

 I was falling apart.
 I never fall apart (or so I liked to believe).
-I was the counselor you go to in time of need.
+I was the counselor you go to in times of need.
 I was the missionary who you expect to have it all together.
-I was mom and my family needed me to keep our home in tact.
+I was a mom and my family needed me to keep our home intact.

 Not only was I stripped of every possibility to “fix” my world, my family, my children, my marriage but I was completely broken in the midst of it all.